DataDog/datadog-api-client-java/.github/ISSUE_TEMPLATE.md

 4. See error

 ** Logs **
-Any relevant Cloudwatch logs and stack event messages
+Any relevant logs messages (for example, error level log or Stacktraces)

 **Expected behavior**
 A clear and concise description of what you expected to happen.